bgroveben/my_api/README.md

 # Welcome to my Github Site!

-## Currently home to the Shad0w Synd1cate website.

 ## This repository usually serves as a portfolio page and project showcase.

-However, don't be surprised if experiments, playgrounds, and works-in-progress show up here, because this is MY damned site and I shall do with it as I please.
+However, don't be surprised if experiments, playgrounds, and works-in-progress show up here, because this is my site and I shall do with it as I please.

 Once I permanently host a portfolio site, I'll let you know about it here.